OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/defining_components/distributed_comps.rst

 In this example, we introduce a new component called an ``IndepVarComp``.
 If you used OpenMDAO prior to version 3.2, then you have are familiar with this component.
 An IndepVarComp is used to define an independent variable.
-You no longer have to define these because OpenMDAO defines and uses them automatically for all inputs in your model.
+You no longer have to define these because OpenMDAO defines and uses them automatically for all unconnected inputs in your model.
 However, when we define a distributed input, we often use the "src_indices" attribute to determine the allocation of that input to the processors that the component sees.
-For some sets of these indices, it isn't possible to easilly determine the full size of the corresponding independent variable, the IndepVarComp cannot be created automatically.
-So, for unconnected inputs on a distributed component, you must manuallly create one, as we did in this example.
+For some sets of these indices, it isn't possible to easily determine the full size of the corresponding independent variable, the IndepVarComp cannot be created automatically.
+So, for unconnected inputs on a distributed component, you must manually create one, as we did in this example.

 The call signature for the `IndepVarComp` constructor is: